TylerGoldsmith01/CCode_Neural_Network/README.md

 ### layer struct<br>
 The layers struct is mostly used in the connection routing process and for keeping track of where you are in the neural network.
 Each of the nodes that make up the neural network are stored as an array of nodes in the associated layer struct.
 Additionally this structure stores the number of nodes, as well as the type of node (input, hidden, or output)<br>
 ### NeuralNetwork struct<br>
 Finally the neural network struct is the outermost organization of the neural network, and it contains all the othe rlower level nodes within in a hierarchical structure.
-Specifically it contains an array of all the layers (each of which stores the subsequent nodes) as well as the number of layers that make up the neural network<br>
+Specifically it contains an array of all the layers (each of which stores the subsequent nodes) as well as the number of layers that make up the neural network.
+Additionally it stores an array of the test cases and an integer storing the number of cases.<br>